jsonicjs/path/README.md

-# @jsonic/directive (JSONIC syntax plugin)
+# @jsonic/path (JSONIC syntax plugin)

-This plugin allows the [Jsonic](https://jsonic.senecajs.org) JSON parser to support directive syntax.
+This plugin allows the [Jsonic](https://jsonic.senecajs.org) JSON parser to determine the path to values.